Click Here To Schedule A Consultation

 Female treated for acne with Accutane: 5 months

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing her patients worldwide with the best non-invasive treatment options, including managing rosacea.
-Dr. Green is consistently voted as one of the best healthcare providers in New York by Castle Connolly, Super Doctors, and New York Magazine for her dedication to her patients and expertise.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing her patients worldwide with the best non-invasive treatment options, including the VBeam laser for managing acne rosacea.
+Dr. Green is consistently voted one of the best healthcare providers in New York City by Castle Connolly, Super Doctors, The New York Times, and New York Magazine for her dedication to her patients and expertise.
 When you consult with Dr. Green at her private dermatology office in the Upper East Side neighborhood of Manhattan, she will work with you to develop a customized acne rosacea treatment plan best suited to address your specific skin concerns.
-To learn more about Rosacea treatment, schedule a consultation with Dr. Green by calling the NYC-based office at 212-535-3088 or contacting us online.
+To learn more about acne rosacea treatment, schedule a consultation with Dr. Green by calling the NYC-based office at 212-535-3088 or contacting us online.

 Related Topics